 Here are some tips to get more out of the Batch Wizard in the professional and enterprise editions.

-•Select an "errors only" or an "errors and warnings only" validation mode instead of a "normal" validation if there are too many "non-important" messages being generated.
+•Select an 'Errors only' or an 'Errors and warnings only' validation mode instead of a 'Full' validation if there are too many "non-important" messages being generated.
 This can be selected in the Tool to Use Page of the Batch Wizard Options.

 •Double-clicking on a file or URL target will open it in the editor or view its properties.
 Which action is performed is determined by a Batch Wizard option that you can change.
 Alternatively you can right-click on a target and choose either option from the menu.

 •Multiple targets can be selected at the same time by using the standard multiple file selection technique (using Ctrl and/or Shift when selecting targets).
 You can also select all targets by pressing Ctrl+A.

 •Targets matching specified strings can be excluded.
 This allows certain folders to be excluded from processing.
 These strings may be specified in the Target List Options tab of the Batch Wizard.

 •Targets can be limited to only those that match specified strings.
 These strings may be specified in the Target List Options tab of the Batch Wizard.

 •To delete a target or targets, select the target(s) to delete and press the Delete key or select Target->Delete.

 •Targets matching specified strings can be treated as case-insensitive.
 This allows better target handling for case-insensitive servers.
 These strings may be specified in the Target List Options tab of the Batch Wizard.